-- 7.1.1 Every employee (other than a casual employee) covered by this Award shall at the end of each year of their employment be entitled to annual leave on full pay of 4 weeks. - 7.1.2 Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.5) shall be paid for by the employer in advance: - (a) In the case of any and every employee in receipt immediately prior to that leave of ordinary pay at a rate in excess of the ordinary rate payable under this Award, at that excess rate; and - (b) In every other case, at the ordinary rate payable to the employee concerned immediately prior to that leave under this Award. - 7.1.3 If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of the termination of the employment and shall forthwith pay to the employee in addition to all other amounts due to the employee, the employee's pay, calculated in accordance with clause 7.1.5, for 4 weeks and also the employee's ordinary pay for any public holiday occurring during such period of 4 weeks. - 7.1.4 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due to the employee, an amount equal to 1/12th of the employee's pay for the period of employment calculated in accordance with clause 7.1.5.
-Annual leave shall be given in addition to any notice for the termination of employment.
+- 7.1.1 Every employee (other than a casual employee) covered by this Award, shall, at the end of each year of employment be entitled to annual leave on full pay of 4 weeks. - 7.1.2 Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.6) shall be paid for by the employer in advance: - (a) In the case of any and every employee in receipt immediately prior to that leave of ordinary pay at a rate in excess of the ordinary rate payable under this Award at the excess rate; and

+- (b) In every other case, at the ordinary rate payable to the employee concerned immediately prior to that leave under this Award. - 7.1.3 If the employment of any employee is terminated at the expiration of a full year of employment, Sea Swift shall be deemed to have given the leave to the employees from the date of the termination of the employment and shall forthwith pay to the employee in addition to all other amounts due to the employee, the employee's pay, calculated in accordance with clause 7.1.6, for 4 weeks and also the employee's ordinary pay for any public holiday occurring during such period of 4 weeks. - 7.1.4 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due to the employee, an amount equal to 1/12th of the employee's pay for the period of the employee's employment calculated in accordance with clause 7.1.6. - 7.1.5 Part-time employees shall be entitled to pro rata annual leave based upon the number of hours worked per week in the preceding year of employment.